How Bitcoin and Cryptocurrency Are Taxed

 In addition to calculating capital gains, crypto tax software also calculates your income tax in fiat equivalent, so you can report it on your tax return.
 This income would be reported as self employment income in Schedule C.

-For more information on the 2019 federal tax brackets, you can read our article on short term and long term capital gains tax rates to see what rates you may have when it’s time for paying taxes.
+For more information on federal tax brackets, you can read our article on short term and long term capital gains tax rates to see what rates you may have when it’s time for paying taxes.

 Other tax treatments don’t have this long term gains advantage.
 For example, currency investments are taxed at your marginal tax rate (up to 37%) — but remember that crypto is taxed as property, not currency.